5 Queries

 : For any single digit.
 Example"1#5"

-Add manually fields and criteria to an existing and save the query under a new name.
+This section covers manually adding fields and criteria to an existing query and saving the query under a new name.

-To perform this task, it is necessary that you have performed Section 5.2.
+To perform this task, you must have completed the steps in Section 5.2.

-Make a sorted list by last name, first name, and order codes of all customers who live in the province Utrecht and with an order date in December 2009.
+GOAL: Create a list sorted by last name, first name, and order codes for all customers who live in the province of Utrecht and placed an order in December 2009.

-All the required information will be provided by the query you created in Section 5.2.
-However, there are two additional conditions (criteria):
+ANALYSIS: All required information is available in the query created in Section 5.2.
+However, two additional conditions (criteria) are needed:

-- The field Province (in table Customers) should have the value
+- The Province field (in the Customers table) should have the value “UT”.

 Task 5.2 File: candy365.accdb